 Head to the gardens of La Foce, a 15th Century estate in Tuscany’s Val d’Orcia, nestled among the ancient hill towns near Siena.
 The hilly terrain falls into a rolling landscape demarcated by lines of towering cypress trees; ancient olive groves and a puzzle of terraced vineyards create a checkerboard of bounty.
 La Foce is a tour de force of gardening, brilliantly melding the agrarian terrain with masterful landscape design.
 But first, of course, there’s lunch…… Continue reading “How to Spend a Perfect Tuscan Afternoon”

-Need some quiet London places that enrich the mind, body, and soul?
-3 Score has found some oases in London.
-Here are more suggestions to soak up the cultural atmosphere but keep your sanity intact.
+Need some quiet London places that enrich the mind, body and soul?
+Here are suggestions to soak up the cultural atmosphere that makes London, well, London but keep your sanity.
 Continue reading “Keep your Sanity: More on Quiet London”

 Maybe ‘whimsy’ and Pittsburg don’t seem like a natural pairing, but in this revitalized, booming city, Hotel Monaco brings more than a dash of flair and the good vibes that Kimpton is known for.
 Continue reading “Kimpton’s Monaco: Hotel Whimsy in Pittsburgh”

 The mission: To see renowned sculptor Richard Serra’s striking installation Afangar (“Standing Stones”) on Viðey Island, a national preserve across the harbor from Reykjavík.
-With that brief, I savored a taste of Iceland on a layover to New York from London.
-In searching for Richard Serra in Iceland, I discovered Reykjavik Continue reading “Iceland: Searching for Richard Serra, Discovering Reykjavik”
+Under that brief, I savored a taste of Iceland – in Reykjavík – on a lay-over return to New York from London.
+What to do in Reykjavik?
+I found plenty!
+Continue reading “Iceland: Searching for Richard Serra, Discovering Reykjavik”